502 Bad gateway HTTP error

 Except when responding to a HEAD request, the server should include an entity containing an explanation of the error situation, and indicate whether it is a temporary or permanent condition.

 502 Bad Gateway error occurs when using proxy (intermediate) CDN servers.
 These intermediate servers stay between the original server and the clients assessing the original web site.

-502 indicates a failure or luck of info on CDN proxy side.
-Before analysing this problem, you should clear your browser cache completely.
+502 indicates a failure or lack of info on the CDN proxy side.
+Before analyzing this problem, you should clear your browser cache completely.

 If you ask yourself about the location of the proxy server you should analyze the the receiving traffic route for instance like this:

 wget https://google.com --2012-11-22 22:21:54-- https://google.com/ Resolving google.com...
 22.214.171.124, 126.96.36.199, 188.8.131.52, ...
 Connecting to google.com|184.108.40.206|:80... connected.
 HTTP request sent, awaiting response...
 301 Moved Permanently Location: https://www.google.com/ [following] --2012-11-22 22:22:09-- https://www.google.com/

 If you are surfing the Web and see this problem is for all Websites you try to visit, then either your ISP has a major equipment failure/overload problem or there is something wrong with your internal Internet connection.

 If you get this problem for only some of the Web sites you try to visit then it is likely to be a problem at those sites.

 Use of proxies and caching is increasing on the Web and there must be a way to get the traffic from the original web site (not using the proxy web servers) and this can be done without using the DNS by direct IP address typing the HTTP requests.